 IS IT OKAY TO WEAR HEADPHONES DURING TRAIL RUNNING?

 As much fun as it is to wear headphones during trail running, it does carry some amount of risks and disadvantages.
-Some of these are:
+As long as you stay aware of your surroundings you should be fine.

 - The safety factor – Since most of your hearing will be focused on music or some other material, it will be quite difficult to hear activities happening around you; like the grunting of a charging bear or a large rock falling above the trail.
 This, in turn, could end up making the trail run less safe.